 The Florida Constitution declares that access to the judicial courts is to be available for every person to address all legal wrongs.
 Clause number one significantly limits a potential plaintiff's access to courts by forcing them into non-binding mediation.
 Thus, an argument could be made that clause number one is unconstitutional as infringing a Florida citizen's right to access to the courts.
 However, this argument is unlikely to succeed in light of the Kruger doctrine.
 The Kruger court held that access to the courts may be limited if 1) there is a compelling public necessity, and 2) other reasonable means of redress are available.
 Here, there appears to be a compelling public necessity to limit Stockbroker lawsuits as there have been a number of complaints by local constituents.
-Additionally, alternative means of redress the court system following mediation.
+Additionally, alternative means of redress remains as the mediation is non-binding, therefore allowing potential plaintiffs to still access the court system following mediation.
 Therefore, the first part of clause number one is likely constitutional under this argument.